40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 Do all of your small bottles in the refrigerator door like to tip over after opening or closing the door?
 Fortunately, the answer to tidying those wayward bottles is just a recycling bin away.

 To keep all of your condiments under control, use an empty six-pack sleeve to hold and organize the condiments in your refrigerator door.
 This organization solution is also great for transporting your condiments for a backyard BBQ or picnic.
-Don’t miss these other tips for hosting a budget-friendly BBQ.

 Instant Drying Rack

-To fix your air-drying space shortage, grab a 1×2 board from your scrap stash in the garage and trim it to fit across a few joists overhead in your basement laundry room.
+To fix your air-drying space shortage, grab a 1-by-2 board from your scrap stash in the garage and trim it to fit across a few joists overhead in your basement laundry room.
 Tack it in place with a heavy-duty nail in each joist.
 Then you can air-dry several more pieces of clothing using hangers!

 Using a six-foot cardboard cement form cut in half, I created two wrapping paper storage containers.
 I cut the cylinder in half and cut pieces of heavy cardboard for the base of each, attaching them with duct tape.
 Then I spray painted them to look presentable. — Peter Turner